studies-admyu/sts-project/sts/config/debug/README.txt

-Put your plugins.cfg for debug version here.
+For Debug version: Put your plugins.cfg for debug version into this folder.